Category Archives: Computer

 Work that turns into Work

-Gigi and I sell real tangible good – tie-dye 2.0, also called mudmee tie-dye.
-Gigi is the part of our enterprise who creates the products and also takes them out to art and craft show.
+Gigi and I sell real tangible goods – tie-dye 2.0, also called mudmee tie-dye.
+Gigi is the part of our enterprise who creates the products and who also takes them out to art and craft show.
 I just sit in the house and stretch out my feelers to potential customers through the internet.

-These last two weekends we had added two new types of shirts that had already created good responses at shows and now our mailing list also responded very well.
+These last two weekends we had added two new types of shirts that had already created good responses at shows and now our mailing list responded very well.
 So, after the waves calmed down a bit, I was working till late into the night to process all those orders.

 Initially each and every order was met (by me) with big excitement and a quick trip to the paypal backed to print the shipping label and get those items out.
-Don’t get me wrong, I love it when there are so many orders that it takes me all night to get the ready for shipping – but I also understand why out-sourcing can be a real good thing.
+Don’t get me wrong, I love it when there are so many orders that it takes me all night to get them ready for shipping – but I also understand why outsourcing can be a real good thing.

 Google Chrome – Profiles, User-Data and Users